Stremio is a powerful media center app that aggregates all your live and on-demand streaming services in one place.

 - Your antivirus software is blocking the app.

-- An individual add-on needing to be fixed.
+- An individual add-on needs to be fixed.